 What did we think?

-We appreciated that the tour had the same start and end point, making it much easier to navigate our way to and from the tour.
+We appreciated that the tour had the same start and endpoint, making it much easier to navigate our way to and from the tour.
 That being said we didn’t really feel like there was enough food on the tour, though perhaps if we were also drinking the alcohol offered we might have been more full.
 Given that there was a lot of walking and the stops were spread out, we were ready to eat again an hour or two after the tour ended.

-It’s worth noting that this is not an inexpensive food tour (It’s just over $110 US per person) BUT as we very quickly discovered Copenhagen is a ridiculously expensive place to visit and eat.
+It’s worth noting that this is an expensive food tour (It’s just over $110 US per person) BUT as we very quickly discovered Copenhagen is a ridiculously expensive place to visit and eat.
 We were able to eat, see the city and get some context while on this tour.
 One more stop with a bit more substantial offerings would have been perfect.